mgergos/Opus4Teensy/README.md

 # Opus4Teensy
 ## Real-time Opus Encoding / Decoding for Teensy 4.0 🚧

-Encodes and Decodes full band audio down to 16 kbs without significant artifacts.
+Encodes and Decodes full band audio down to 16 kbs without significant artefacts.
 Originating from nRF's SDK, the Opus-1.2.1 folder is essentially untouched.
 I've simply wrapped it as per https://www.pjrc.com/teensy/td_libs_AudioNewObjects.html

 The sample loopback main.cpp runs on Teensy 4.0 with Audio Shield Rev D.
 The SGTL5000's input is encoded and passed directly to the decoder.
-The the default data rate of 64k can be re-configured using setBitrate().
+The default data rate of 64k can be re-configured using setBitrate().

 A few notes;
 1. Opus requires numerous build flags for compilation, so recommend platformIO environment